Kushalsg62/Kushalsg62/README.md

 ## Hey there 👋

 I'm **Kushal SG**, a software engineer based in India.

-I design and build projects using -- React, TypeScript, Tailwind, and a bit of animation with Framer Motion.
+I design and build backend systems and full-stack applications using **Java, Spring Boot, SQL and React**.

-I also use Figma for UI design and Procreate when I want to sketch ideas.

-This is a fresh profile where I'll be uploading some smaller projects, experiments, and things I'm currently working on.
-Everything here is built from scratch, no copy-paste templates.
+I focus on creating practical solutions with clean, maintainable code.

+This is my space for projects, experiments, and continuous learning.

+Everything here is built from scratch—no templates or shortcuts.

 ---

 ## Tools & Tech
-.
-React, TypeScript, Tailwind
-.
-Framer Motion for animations
-· Figma, Apple Notes, Procreate
+· Java, Spring Boot, SQL
+· Python, Flask
+· HTML, CSS, JavaScript, ReactJS
+· RESTful APIs, Microservices
+· VS Code, IntelliJ IDEA, Git

 ---

+## What I Build
+· Backend services and REST APIs
+· Database design and optimization
+· Full-stack web applications
+· Scalable system architectures

+---

+## Current Focus
+· Advanced Spring Boot patterns
+· Microservices architecture
+· System design and problem-solving

+---

 ## A Bit About Me
-.
-I have two cats
-· @ Not a coffee or tea person
-Into anime - Demon Slayer is a favorite
-I like building things that are simple, useful, and easy to understand
+· I value clean code and structured projects
+· I enjoy solving real-world problems through software
+· I believe in hands-on learning and building things properly
+· Open to collaborations and meaningful opportunities